 - Head and shoulders contrasting to solid blue, light, or dark backgrounds without significant textures or patterns (for example: no black clothes against black background, no photos with crowds of people as background)

 - No sunglasses, hats, or other articles that obstruct or obscure the face and hair (with exceptions for religious garments or medical reasons)

 - No other visible people or objects

-- Someone other than yourself, (animal, baby, parents, inanimate object)
+- Someone other than yourself

-- Tilted heads, selfies, and glamour shots
+- Tilted heads, selfies, glamour shots, filtered photos

 - Comical photos or photos with gestures